Beginner’s Guide to Divorce Laws in Ohio

 When domestic violence is present in a marriage, a victim can seek immediate relief by requesting an “ex parte” hearing (this means without the perpetrator present) and Ohio courts will hold a hearing the same day the petition is filed.
 This will provide short-term relief in the form of a temporary protection order.

 A full hearing will then be scheduled within 10 days at which time a long-term protection order may be put in place.
-This will put several protections in place for all members affected by the domestic violence acts.
+This will put several protections in place for all members affected by the acts of domestic violence.

 A long-term order will also allow the spousal victim to begin divorce proceedings after the immediate needs of safety and shelter have been addressed.